 - If you can swing it, book a private shuttle.
 Sometimes it’s not that much bigger of a cost.
 Sharing a shuttle or transportation ride with strangers can result in stopping at multiple other resorts before getting to yours, taking a lot of time away from your day of vacation!

-- On the way back home (if you live in USA) you’ll go through the flight check-in at Cancun airport like normal, go through security and then board your flight.
+- Departure airport trip.
+On the way back home (if you live in USA) you’ll go through the flight check-in at Cancun airport like normal, go through security and then board your flight.
 When arriving at your layover (if you don’t have a direct flight) you may have to get your luggage at baggage claim, go through security again and go through customs at that airport before boarding your next flight home.

-For instance, if you live in Missouri and are flying home from Cancun, but you have a layover in Dallas… you may have to go to Dallas’ baggage claim area when laying over to get your luggage and take it through customs so they can check to make sure you didn’t bring anything illegal in to the USA.
+For instance, if you live in Montana and are flying home from Cancun, but you have a layover in Dallas… you may have to go to Dallas’ baggage claim area when laying over to get your luggage and take it through customs so they can check to make sure you didn’t bring anything illegal in to the USA.
 Then, once you’re good to go, you can board your plane to your final destination.

 Have a direct flight?
 Customs will just check your baggage after you have picked it up from the baggage claim at your home airport.
 Direct flights are definitely a better option if you are able to get one, but isn’t as crazy as it may sound unless a flight is delayed.

-- Ladies, dry shampoo may be your new best friend if it isn’t already!
+- Dry shampoo.
+Ladies, dry shampoo may be your new best friend if it isn’t already!
 I love being able to use that instead of having to get completely ready for dinner if I’ve stayed at the pool bar/beach longer than planned.

-- Most people will tell you to get up early while there if you can or if it’s worth it to you, to reserve a pool chair.
+- Beach chairs.
+Most people will tell you to get up early while there if you can or if it’s worth it to you, to reserve a pool chair.
 Some people think it’s rude to reserve chairs and some resorts don’t even allow it.